-We can conclude from this data that the Camry is leading the pack in terms of how many miles we expect the car to last.
+We can conclude from this data that the Camry is leading the pack in terms of how many miles we expect the car to last and leaving some vehicles, like the Prius, in the dust.
 Having a lifespan of 270.000 miles is incredible for a sedan, and it´s so good that only the Chevy Malibu is expected to last this long as well.
 All other competitors are expected to last 20.000 – 50.000 miles less (that´s 1,5 – 3 years).
 The Camry is scoring points in this section.

 We took several Toyota models and examined their reliability based on the same data.
 We took the mileage numbers of these models and compared them with the mileage numbers of the Toyota Camry.

 What becomes clear from this table immediately is the fact that Toyota builds vehicles with an incredible lifespan.
 Typically, car brands have vehicles that last between 200.000 – 250.000 miles, and anything above that is very rare.
 However, Toyota has many vehicles with an expected mileage of 250.000 or higher.